In this mega web-article:

 And of course you’ll need your ancestor’s Greek municipal Family/Marital Status certificate (if the ancestor’s marriage was registered in Greece).
 Otherwise, the Greek birth certificate if the grandparent’s marriage was not registered in Greece.

 Alternatively, you’ll need documents that undoubtedly prove your unregistered ancestor’s Greek background.
-The application based on an ancestor’s “Greekness” rather than Greek registration does not require the ancestor’s birth certificate, but can be a much longer, more involved process that relies significantly on the “Greekness” interview.
+The application based on an ancestor’s “Greekness” rather than Greek registration does not require the ancestor’s birth certificate, but can be a much longer, more involved process that relies significantly on the “Greekness” interview and requires a lawyer’s assistance.
 You’ll find more detail in Guide to Your Greek Citizenship.

 NOTE: The applicant brings all documents for the citizenship application to the Consular Authority that services the region in which he/she resides.
 If grandparents are deceased, the applicant may register the grandparents’ foreign marriage (if they were married outside Greece) as the interested party.